Skip to main content

 To apply to study full-time on the Foundation Degree please follow this link to the UCAS website

-To apply to to study part-time on the Foundation Degree please follow this link to the CAFRE online application system.
+To apply to study part-time on the Foundation Degree please follow this link.

 UCAS Course Code